Field of Mars Environmental Education Centre logo

 What threats are there to noisy miners?

-Should you feed noisy miners?
+Should people feed noisy miners?

-Human beings should never feed native birds.
+No. Human beings should never feed native birds.
 Noisy miners eat mostly nectar and are quite capable of finding their own food.
 Human food can make them sick.

 Related content